-The Seminary recognizes the inherent value of all individuals associated with this campus community and seeks to treat students with grace and compassion.
-As individuals crafted in God's image, every person of every race possesses full dignity and is worthy of respect and Christian love.
-Gateway Seminary embraces students of any race, ability, color, gender, national and/or ethnic origin, and seeks to make available to all student equally any rights, privileges, programs, and activities afforded through association with this educational institution.
+The Seminary recognizes the inherent value of all individuals associated with the seminary community and seeks to treat students with grace and compassion.
+As individuals made in God's image, every person of every race possesses dignity.
+Gateway seeks to make available to all students equally any privileges, programs, and activities afforded through voluntary association with this educational institution.
+Gateway expects students to extend respect to one another as well as to faculty and staff.